chris-greening/chris-greening-blog/posts/Performing multiple joins in R using dplyr and purrr/README.md

 ## Using dplyr::full_join to join two datasets at a time

-Let's start with a couple naive approaches of joining our datasets two at a time to help us appreciate and understand why we use purrr::reduce
+Let's start with a manual, naive approach of joining our datasets one by one

-This first approach creates `livestock.data` and then subsequently feeds `livestock.data` into the following joins to incorporate the rema
+This approach chains the output of each join statement as input for each subsequent join, incrementally building our dataset

 ```R
 by = c("country", "year")